RSS

 Commodore’s feeble last gasp in terms of marketing CDTV positioned it as essentially an accessory to desktop Amigas, a “low-cost delivery system for multimedia” targeted at business and government rather than living rooms.
 The idea was that you could create presentations on Amiga computers, send them off to be mastered onto CD, then drag the CDTV along to board meetings or planning councils to show them off.
 In that spirit, a CDTV unit was reduced to a free toss-in if you bought an Amiga 3000 — two slow-selling products that deserved one another.

 The final verdict on CDTV is about as ugly as they come: less than 30,000 sold worldwide in some eighteen months of trying; less than 10,000 sold in the American market Commodore so desperately wanted to break back into, and many or most of those sold at fire-sale discounts after the platform’s fate was clear.
 In other words, the 350 CDTV units that had been sold to the faithful at that first ebullient World of Amiga show made up an alarmingly high percentage of all the CDTV units that would ever sell.
-(Phillips, by contrast, would eventually manage to move about 1 million CD-I units over the course of about seven years of trying.)
+(Philips, by contrast, would eventually manage to move about 1 million CD-I units over the course of about seven years of trying.)

 The picture I’ve painted of the state of Commodore thus far is a fairly bleak one.
 Yet that bleakness wasn’t really reflected in the company’s bottom line during the first couple of years of the 1990s.
 For all the trouble Commodore had breaking new products in North America and elsewhere, their legacy products were still a force to be reckoned with outside the United States.
 Here the end of the Cold War and subsequent lifting of the Iron Curtain proved a boon.
 The newly liberated peoples of Eastern Europe were eager to get their hands on Western computers and computer games, but had little money to spend on them.
 The venerable old Commodore 64, pulling along behind it that rich catalog of thousands upon thousands of games of all stripes, was the perfect machine for these emerging markets.
 Effectively dead in North America and trending that way in Western Europe, it now enjoyed a new lease on life in the former Soviet sphere, its sales numbers suddenly climbing sharply again instead of falling.
 The Commodore 64 was, it seemed, the cockroach of computers; you just couldn’t kill it.
 Not that Commodore wanted to: they would happily bank every dollar their most famous creation could still earn them.
 Meanwhile the Amiga 500 was selling better than ever in Western Europe, where it was now the most popular single gaming platform of all, and Commodore happily banked those profits as well.